cafwd/job_quality_index/README.md

 `data/cost_of_living/cost-of-living-calculations.xlsx`.

+To maintain a consistent methodology across years, only the 2019 data from United Way is used, then this data is adjusted for previous or future years based on inflation rates from [here](https://www.minneapolisfed.org/about-us/monetary-policy/inflation-calculator/consumer-price-index-1913-).
+Inflation rates from 2010-2022 can be found in this repository, under:

+`data/cost_of_living/inflation-rates.csv`

 ### Crosswalks

 Some miscellaneous crosswalks have been developed in-house to connect select industries in the EDD dataset to the industries in the IPUMS dataset.
 These crosswalks live in this repository, under: